PastVirtual

 Alex Linton

-Research and Outreach at OPTF
+Research and outreach at OPTF

 Alex is a former journalist and is currently doing research and advocacy for the Australian digital rights not-for-profit the OPTF.
-He is focused on co-designing and creating secure, private, and decentralized technology which helps journalists, activists, and human rights defenders stay safe and complete their work uninterrupted.
+He is focused on co-designing and creating secure, private, and decentralised technology which helps journalists, activists, and human rights defenders stay safe and complete their work uninterrupted.

 Anna Hannem